 - Lymphadenectomy: Surgical removal of local lymph nodes for grade 2 and 3 tumours.

 - Chemotherapy: Anti-cancer drugs which target rapidly dividing cells can be given as a follow-up treatment for grade 3 tumours, non-operable tumours or to target cancerous mast cells remaining in the blood.

-Antihistamines such as famotidine (Pepcid) can relieve symptoms associated with increased levels of histamine from non-treatable tumours.
+- Antihistamines: Famotidine (Pepcid) or diphenhydramine hydrochloride (Benadryl) can relieve symptoms associated with increased levels of histamine from non-treatable tumours.

 It may be necessary to send the cat home in an Elizabethan collar to prevent self-trauma to the surgery site.